tsunami416604/azure-docs.hu-hu/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 }
 ```

-## <a name="access-storage-and-key-vault-in-your-program"></a>Tárolás és a Key Vault hozzáférni a program
+## <a name="access-storage-and-key-vault-in-your-program"></a>A program a tárolási és Key Vault eléréséhez
-Adja hozzá a következő kódot a Main függvényre.
+Adja hozzá a következő kódot a fő függvényt.

 ```csharp
 // This is standard code to interact with Blob storage.